DomSas/master-thesis/README.md

 In terms of the time difference, none of the experiments showed significant differences in training time (approximately 3 hours) and prediction time (1 second for a patient).

-> The whole comparison, as well as graphs of training and pictures of predicitons can be seen in the [full thesis](https://dspace.vutbr.cz/handle/11012/196900?locale-attribute=en).
+> The whole comparison, as well as graphs of training and pictures of predictions can be seen in the [full thesis](https://dspace.vutbr.cz/handle/11012/196900?locale-attribute=en).